margo/spec-draft/Margo Edge Interoperability Standard.md

 - [Workload suppliers](#workload-supplier) SHOULD NOT expect their [workloads](#workload) to be auto-instrumented by anything outside of their control
 - A [workload supplier](#workload-supplier) MAY choose an observability framework other than OpenTelemetry but it MUST be self-contained within the deployment of their [workload](#workload)
 - If an alternative approach is taken, it is NOT recommended [workload suppliers](#workload-supplier) publish their observability data outside the device/cluster by using any other means other than the OpenTelemetry collector
-- If the [workload supplier](#workload-supplier) chooses to export data without using the OpenTelemetry collector they MUST NOT do this without the end user's approval
+- If the [workload supplier](#workload-supplier) chooses to export data without using the OpenTelemetry collector, they MUST NOT do this without the end user's approval

 ## Local Registries